The Beer Lovers Guide To Memphis

 This one’s still in the works!

-3. More Beer Fun: Events and Places To Go
+3. More Beer Fun: Places To Buy Good Beer + Beer Events

 The local breweries host regular special events, tappings, and tastings.
 I’m not going to include all of those here, just the biggest ones.
 Check out their social media and websites for more info.